esp-rs/std-training/book/src/02_2_software.md

 An alternative environment, is to use Docker.
 The repository contains a `Dockerfile` with instructions to install the Rust toolchain, and all required packages. **This virtualized environment is designed to compile the binaries for the Espressif target.
-Flashing binaries from containers is not possible**, hence there are two options:
+Flashing binaries from containers isn't possible**, hence there are two options:
 - Execute flashing commands, e.g., `cargo-espflash`, on the host system.
 If proceeding with this option, it's recommended to keep two terminals open:
     - In the container: compile the project
     - On the host: use the `cargo-espflash` sub-command to flash the program onto the embedded hardware